 Add the following function to render the button when it is appropriate, such as when payment methods section loads, or when Sezzle is selected as a payment method.
 The parameter corresponds to the element created in the previous step.

-The cancel and complete URLs are not required for iframe and popup mode.
+With a checkout payload — pass the full session object inline (shown above).
+The cancel and complete URLs are optional for iframe and popup mode.

 function onCompleteHandler(event) { var data = event.data || Object.create(null); console.log("session data:", data.session_uuid, data.order_uuid);}checkout.init({ onComplete: onCompleteHandler,});